There is nothing that does not consist of atoms. Nothing!?

 We don’t learn any component in totality at first.
 We come to understand by learning enough about any part to function.

 And so we have partial knowledge of lots of bits, growing as we need more knowledge to support other bits.
-We use imperfect knowledge, as needed, because all chemistry concepts are interdependent.
+We use imperfect knowledge, as needed, because to understand any concept in chemistry depends on understanding other chemistry concepts.
+Skeptical?
+OK, then try to define any chemistry concept without reference to other concepts .......

 So don’t expect to fully understand immediately the concepts and the ideas presented here.
 This module is intended as a framework (or road map) which might render further learning more meaningful